Your way of parenting isn't working anymore -

 What’s involved in a coaching program?

-In between our sessions, you engage in short daily practices that hone your new capabilities.
+In between our sessions, you engage in daily practices (10-30 min) that hone your new capabilities.

 Within weeks, you start responding differently in those previously impossible situations.